ibm-cloud-docs/satellite/config-custom-ntp.md

 # Specifying a custom Network Time Protocol (NTP) server
 {: #config-custom-ntp}

 Keeping time is an integral part of any system.
-You can choose to allow access to the [Red Hat network time protocol (NTP) servers](/docs/satellite?topic=satellite-reqs-host-network-outbound) or you can configure access to a custom Network Time Protocol (NTP) server.
+You can choose to allow access to the [Red Hat network time protocol (NTP).
 {: shortdesc}

 You can specify a custom NTP server for Red Hat CoreOS hosts only.